Sleep Training Methods – Which Method Is Right For You?

 There are a number ways to improve baby sleep, and this is probably what makes it so difficult for parents to get it right – too much information, too many potential reasons and the challenge of which solution to take.

-Our online sleep course gives you access to our routines and method: Comforting Through Change, which is highly effective and gentle method to change your baby or toddler’s sleep in around 10 days.
+Our Online Sleep Plan gives you access to our routines and method: Comforting Through Change™, which is highly effective and gentle method to change your baby or toddler’s sleep in around 10 days.

 In the course we also look at: